Hosting multiple sites or applications using Docker and NGINX reverse proxy with Letsencrypt SSL

 As you can see, the setup is not very complicated.
 The only things to add to your normal docker-compose.yml of any multi-container app are the networks and environment variables for the frontend container.

-Multiple proxied frontend containers
+Multiple proxied frontend containers Link to heading

 You can have multiple containers within a single Compose application that you want to make available via the proxy - for example, a public frontend and an administrative backoffice.
 You can configure as many containers inside one docker-compose.yml with the proxy network and necessary environment variables as you need.
 The only limitation is that every container needs to run on a separate VIRTUAL_HOST.